-During the fiscal year ended December 31, 2014, MHM billed us an aggregate of \$21,000, in fees for services rendered to us in connection with our Form 10 filed with the SEC and our Annual Report filed with the OTCQX.
+During the fiscal year ended December 31, 2015, MHM billed us an aggregate of \$11,800 in fees for services rendered to us in connection with transfer pricing policy with foreign subsidiaries.

 Pre-Approval of Services

 Our Audit Committee has established a policy setting forth the procedures under which services provided by our independent registered public accounting firm will be pre-approved by our Audit Committee.
 The potential services that might be provided by our independent registered public accounting firm fall into two categories: